 While I have read stories of women who had police officers tell them things like “what did they expect?” or to “get a gun,” and while women of color and/or transwomen in particular may feel uncomfortable reporting harassers to the police, there are women who have had success with this tactic.

 For example, on the ACLU Blog, Robyn Shepherd shared an amazing story of standing up to a street harasser/sexual assaulter.
 She was on her way to work when a guy whacked her on her rear on the street.
 She chased the guy down yelled at him and called the police who came and helped her look for him and took her complaint seriously.
 In the end, he got away, but it was still an important response.

 If the harasser is at a bus stop, subway station, or train depot, or if he is on any form of public transportation, report him to the transit authority employee or file a complaint through an online or phone-based system (most major transit organizations have such a form or 800 number).
 In New York City, you can call NYPD’s Sex Crimes Report Line at 212.267.RAPE to report any form of sexual harassment experienced on the transit system.
-Chicago, New York City, and Boston all have anti-sexual harassment Public Service Announcement campaigns to encourage people to report sexual harassers.
+Chicago, Boston, Washington, DC and Los Angeles all have anti-sexual harassment Public Service Announcement campaigns to encourage people to report sexual harassers.